Asphocarp/Unitodo/RAW.md

 - [ ] 1@Aq6Ux CI: fix windows linux error caused by drag-feat

 - [ ] 2 fix search bar lose focus imm after typing
-- [ ] 02@Aron2 switch profile in main page
+- [x] @@Au07902@Aron2 switch profile in main page
 - [ ] 1@Aq6kT item color (base on git repo or project color)
 - [ ] 1@ArB_8 (hard) fix: align cells in a col when resizing window
 - [ ] 2@ArSPW support uri like unitodo://nanoid/xxx
 - [ ] 0@AruxC hard: rethinking workflow (add to current queue; view on phone; record, track, pause) (maybe note to prd.md)
 - [ ] 3@Ar4YD UI: align buttons in config page
 - [ ] 1 EZ rename to `lemdo`; rename `UNITODO_IGNORE_LINE` to `LEMDO_IGNORE`.
 - [ ] 0 EZ no more @shit, simply @created(readable-timestamp) @finished(readable-timestamp), just use 6-char nanoid as unique id; use @abc(xxx) as fields; remove all fucking timestamp fields stuff from everywhere to simplify all logic;
   - note: nanoid(6) for 37k items; nanoid(7) for 300k items; i will go with 6.

-- [ ] 3 say in doc: org-mode inspired state management. https://orgmode.org/manual/TODO-Basics.html
+- [ ] 3 say in doc: org-mode inspired state management. <https://orgmode.org/manual/TODO-Basics.html>
   - think: dependency system need external mcp (matching) tool for llm-based agents (just #xxxx is too hard for them to infer)
 - [ ] 2 modify hotkey help panel accordingly
 - [ ] 1 add hotkey `c` for change first word (like in vim)
 - [ ] 1 how to debug a tauri app in browser? i want to run it in the browser, for the ease of debugging. but got the following errors (i know `invoke` is a tauri api, but i now want to run it) (maybe you can help me make another `npm run dev:browser` for the ease of debugging)
 - [ ] 2@AuW0Z do not refresh (loadData) when the app is not at the frontmost (to save battery)
 - [ ] 2@Au0oc fix blinking of tab/sec-mode
+- [ ] 1 fancy,hard: show cursor pos in a item content, and support most vim directly (edit like )
+- [ ] 1 fancy,hard: using stuff like Y.js to bi-sync cloud and mobile db of ops; and use fs-events to catch todo changes as diffs